Saree Guide

 A complete saree outfit has three parts:

 2. The blouse.
 A fitted short top worn under the saree.
 Most sarees come with a small piece of matching fabric called the blouse piece, which a tailor stitches to your measurements.
-This is where many beginners get stuck — and one of the reasons we are building a Germany/EU Indian tailor directory.
+This is where many beginners get stuck — our complete blouse design guide covers necklines, sleeves, fabric, and how to find a tailor in Europe.

 3. The petticoat.
 A fitted underskirt with a drawstring waist that holds the saree’s pleats in place.
 Usually plain, in a colour close to the saree’s base.